abbrevi/ab/beginning/i.md

 # I
-a: I really like this article, let's start off with that.
+a: I really like this article, let's start with that.

 b: You're gonna start with that?